-Contact Time: ASSESSMENT Theory (4); Practical (4) (Periods per week) Course Mark: Theory: 2 x theory test (25% each) : 50% Practical Reports : 40% Seminar: I x (10%) : 10% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination Ma rk (60%) SYLLABUS: The purpose of this subject is to deve elop know ledge and skills, values and attitudes appropriate to the use of sophisticated analytical instruments to carry out qualitative or quantitative analysis of biological material for the presence of biochemical or chemical compounds and report the results in a scientific manner.
-The subject is intend ded to give e students a toolkit of core concepts they can use in the higher level research applications.
+ADICSUI - ANA LI IICAL BIOCHEMISTRI III (15 0413203) Contact Time: ASSESSMENT Theory (4); Practical (4) (Periods per v veek) Course Mark: Theory: 2 x theory test (25% each) : 50% Practical Reports : 40% Seminar: I x (10%) : 10% Examination: I x 3 hour paper Final Mark: Course Mark (40%) + Examination Ma rk (60%) SYLLABUS: The purpose of this subject is to develop knowledge and skills, values and attitudes appropriate to the use of sophisticated analytical instruments to carry out qualitative or quantitative analysis of biological material for the presence of biochemical or chemical compounds and report the res 0 presence of biochemical or chemical compounds and report the results in a scientific manner.
+The subject is intended to give students a toolkit of core concepts they can use in the higher level research applications.